-The newest ride on this list opened in Toy Story Land at Disney’s Hollywood Studios at the end of June.
-(And yes, that is me riding it in the video above.
-Nice to meet you!)
+Slinky Dog has remained one of the most popular rides at Disney World since opening in 2018.
 Coming in at number five on a list of eight might not seem that impressive, but it’s more a testament to how many great coasters you can now find at Disney World; Slinky Dog Dash is a riotous blast fit for all but the youngest children.

 Although it’s a family friendly coaster, Slinky Dog Dash is a little bit more intense than I expected.
 It’s not quite a true children’s roller coaster, like the Barnstormer, because you’ll feel some genuine G-force while riding it.
 It also has two launches, at the start and about halfway through, which gives it an extra jolt of excitement.
 The first half of the queue is lightly themed and exposed to the elements, which is a curious choice, but eventually it turns into a beautifully decorated diorama of familiar characters and oversized toy boxes.
 And a final musical cameo as you pull into the station guarantees you’ll wrap your ride up in charming fashion.